Wash your mason jars and lids in hot soapy water, rinse, and let air dry.

 In a saucepan combine 1 cup of rice vinegar and 1 cup of water and cook over high heat.
 Once brought to a boil, stir in 1 tablespoon of kosher salt and 2 tablespoons of cane sugar till dissolved.
 Set the brine aside to cool slightly.

-While the brine cools, thoroughly wash 1 pound of cauliflower and 1 small handful of fresh flat-leaf parsley under cool, running, drinkable water.
+While the brine cools, thoroughly wash 1 pound of Persian cucumbers and 1 small handful of fresh dillunder cool, running, drinkable water.

-Cut the cauliflower into bite-size florets, keeping in mind that the thinner and smaller you cut the vegetables, the faster the brine will penetrate them.
+Cut into desired shapes and sizes, keeping in mind that the thinner and smaller you cut the cucumbers, the faster the brine will penetrate them.

-Pack the jars with the cauliflower and divide upthe parsley, 2 cloves of sliced garlic, 1 teaspoon of black peppercorns,and 1 teaspoon of cumin seedsacross the 2 pints, making sure there is a ½-inch of space from the rim of the jar to the tops of the vegetables.
+Pack the jars with the cucumbers and divide upthedill,2 cloves of sliced garlic, 1 teaspoon of black peppercorns,and 1 teaspoon of coriander seedsacross the 2 pints, making sure there is a ½-inch of space from the rim of the jar to the tops of the vegetables.